codeuniversity/student-council/statute/statute.md

 (2) The Student General Assembly is open to every member of the University (including non academic members, academic members and other staff).

-12 - Leadership of the Student General Assembly
+## 12 - Leadership of the Student General Assembly

 (1) The Student Council shall preside over the Student General Assembly.

 (2) If there is no Student Council in office, the Student General Assembly shall be chaired by a Presidium consisting of three people.
-The election of the Presidium shall take place in open ballot by show of hands.
+The election of the Presidium shall take place in open ballot by a show of hands.
 Resolutions of the Presidium can only be passed unanimously.

-13 - Rules of Procedure
+## 13 - Rules of Procedure

 The Student General Assembly shall adopt its own rules of procedure.

-14 - Quorum
+## 14 - Quorum

 (1) The Student General Assembly shall constitute a quorum if 10 percent of all members of the student body are present.

-(2) If the Student General Assembly is convened again after the absence of a quorum to deal with the same matter, it shall in any case be quorate if reference is made to this in the invitation.
+(2) If the Student General Assembly is convened again after an absence of a quorum to deal with the same matter, it shall in any case be quorate if reference is made to this in the invitation.

+(3) “Present” only includes physical presence and not being present online, e.g. to take part in online votes.

 # III General Assemblies of the Study Programmes

-15 - Chairing the General Assembly of the Study Programmes
+## 15 - Chairing the General Assembly of the Study Programmes

-1. The General Assemblies of the Study Programmes are chaired by Presidiums consisting of three people.
-The election of each Presidium shall take place in open ballot by show of hands.
+(1) The General Assemblies of the Study Programmes are chaired by Presidiums consisting of three people.
+The election of each Presidium shall take place in open ballot by a show of hands.
 Resolutions of a Presidium can only be passed unanimously.

-2. If the General Assembly of the Study Programmes is held within a Student General Assembly, the chair (Student Council or Presidium) of the Student General Assembly will also chair the General Assemblies of the Study Programmes.
+(2) If the General Assembly of the Study Programmes is held within a Student General Assembly, the chair (Student Council or Presidium) of the Student General Assembly will also chair the General Assemblies of the Study Programmes.

-16 - Work of the General Assemblies of the Study Programmes
+## 16 - Work of the General Assemblies of the Study Programmes

 (1) The General  Assembly of a Study Program meets at